 You can call at DVLA phone number 0872 164 0033 and ask about the form V888, while the companies require V8882 and issues related to parking charges will require V8883.
 For more details, you can call contact the telephone number of DVLA .

 DVLA Welsh Language Enquiries

-– If you are doing public business in Wales, the DVLA strives to equal recognition to English and Welsh languages, which also comprise of DVLA contact number.0872 164 0033 The key aim of DVLA is to make improvements in the road safety in the UK.
+– If you are doing public business in Wales, the DVLA strives to equal recognition to English and Welsh languages, which also comprise of DVLA phone number.0872 164 0033 The key aim of DVLA is to make improvements in the road safety in the UK.
 In order to fulfil this goal, the agency ensures holistic and right registers of the drivers and vehicles, ensuring that they are accessible to the people who have the rights to have them.

 All written responses to Welsh language speakers, including responses to e-mails and letter mail will be produced in same language.
 A form or informative leaflet will provided in the Welsh language if said document is directed at the general public.

 DVLA Driver Enquiries – Driver enquiries such as ordering forms online from DVLA, accessing information related to driving license, tracking of the driving license application, changing your name on the driving license, or replacing a stolen or damaged license can be made via calling DVLA customer service number.